bytebase/bytebase.com-old/content/docs/how-to/integrations/supabase.md

 ![supabase-bytebase-instance](/docs/how-to/integrations/supabase-bytebase-instance.webp)

-So are the tables under the databases.
+So should the tables under the databases.

 ![supabase-bytebase-database](/docs/how-to/integrations/supabase-bytebase-database.webp)